 Frigates are one of the few seabirds whose plumage is not waterproof, so they remain in the air for long periods like a kite floating on wind currents, taking advantage of the height not only to hunt fish near the surface, but to steal from other birds that if they can submerge, their food.

-This majestic bird has a wingspan of almost two meters, and is divided into two groups throughout the American continent and the Pacific: the Common Frigate and the Magnificens Frigate.
+This majestic bird has a wingspan of almost two meters, and is identified in two groups throughout the American continent and the Pacific: The Common Frigate and the Magnificens Frigate.

 The fundamental differences between the two lie in the color of the collars, black in majestic ones, or white in common females.
 Likewise, the females of the common species have a thin blue ring around the eye.